 Working together to help the animals of Okanogan County and surrounding areas

-The following chart shows our progress and failures from 2009 to 2018:
+The following chart shows our progress since 2009:

-We were closed in 2012 due to lack of funds
+We closed in 2012 due to lack of funds.

-In 2014, we had to close our clinic due to lack of funds and return to contracting with full service vet clinics.
+In 2014, we returned to contracting with full service vet clinics.

 2009 804 animals